ClearBlade/mailer-example/Readme.md

 ## Usage

-Enter your configuration in the `ExampleSendEmail` Code Service:
+Enter your configuration in the `MailerConstants` Code Library:

 ```